-April 15, 2025 - Deadline to submit documents (includes: those selected for financial verification, those who need to submit their GED transcripts, those who need to submit family size verification, and those who need to submit proof of independent student status).
+July 15, 2025 - Deadline to submit documents (includes: those selected for financial verification, those who need to submit their GED transcripts, those who need to submit family size verification, and those who need to submit proof of independent student status).
+Depending on external factors, the deadline to submit documents may change - students should monitor their accounts throughout the spring.

 Awarding is anticipated to begin late May 2025.